KETO RECIPES !!!

 Disclaimer: I'm NOT an expert!
 Just sharing my experience with the rest of you, and you'll find all sorts of information online if you need to know more.
 If you have any health issues, you'll want to look into the details before you try the KETO diet... or ask your doctor.
 There are lots of articles out there, like this one from MAXIM Magazine:

 Article: Top Cardiologist Says No One Should be Doing KETO

-I`m told that your gall-bladder with be working overtime to aid in the digestion of fats while you`re on KETO, so I imagine you`d better make sure that thing is in good shape before you do this, right?
-I`m also told that too much protein is hard on your kidneys, so you`d better be conscious of that as you prepare to change your eating habits, too.
-This would probably infer that you should drink a lot of water on KETO, which might infer that you`d better make sure your water source isn`t too high in mineral content if you`re concerned about kidney stones, (article below).
+I`m told that your gall-bladder will be working overtime to aid in the digestion of fats while you`re on KETO, so I imagine you`d better make sure that thing is in good shape before you do this.
+Apparently, there are ways that you can approach KETO without a gall-bladder… ask your doctor.
+I`ve also read that too much protein is hard on your kidneys, so you`d better be conscious of that as you prepare to change your eating habits, too.
+This infers that you drink a lot of water on KETO, which infers that your water source isn`t too high in mineral content if you`re concerned about kidney stones, (see article below).

 Medical opinions, differing opinions, success stories, cautionary tales... there's a lot of info out there.
 Like any new adventure, it makes sense to analyze the map before you hit the road.
 You'll read good things and bad things about KETO, and you should consider all of it.
-I don't have anything bad to say about KETO at this point, but that could be because I haven't experienced any negative effects, right?
-They could be coming.
+I don't have anything bad to say about KETO at this point, but we haven’t experienced any negative side-effects.
+We’re doing our second round of KETO for another couple of months since last February.
 I feel great, but I'm keeping my eyes open for any sign that there could be something wrong.
-Everything in moderation is a good way to approach just about anything.
-We did KETO for 2 months before returning to carbs for 4 months.
+Everything in moderation is a good way to approach many things.
+We did KETO for 2 months before returning to carbs last year.
 It seemed like a reasonable approach to us and it's worked out very well.
 Read the article:

 Business Insider: Keto, Kidney Stones & How to Avoid Problems